apache/submarine/submarine-cloud-v2/README.md

   limitations under the License.
 -->

-# submarine-cloud-v2
+# submarine-cloud-v2 (submarine operator)

-`submarine-cloud-v2` implements the operator for Submarine application.
+`submarine-cloud-v2`, i.e. **submarine-operator**, implements the operator for Submarine application.
+The operator provides a new option for users to deploy the Submarine service to their Kubernetes clusters.
+The **submarine-operator** can fix some errors automatically.
+However, if the Submarine service is deployed with Helm, the errors need to be fixed by human operators.

-## Why submarine-cloud-v2?
+# Getting Started

-Because `submarine-cloud` is outdated, `submarine-cloud-v2` is the refactored version of `submarine-cloud`.
-In addition, after `submarine-cloud-v2` finishes, we will replace `submarine-cloud` with `submarine-cloud-v2`.
+* In this section, we provide two methods, including **out-of-cluter** method and **in-cluster** method, for you to deploy your **submarine-operator**.
+In addition, the out-of-cluster method is convenient for operator developers.
+On the other hand, the in-cluster method is suitable for production.

 ## Initialization